What Spanish Expats Need To Know About Health Insurance Abroad

 Planning to Return Home

 Spanish expatriates returning home are not automatically eligible for public health insurance just based on their return alone.
 They have to go through the same application process as any new resident, proving their address and organizing their identification.
-Returning expatriates should consider holding on to their global medical insurance coverage until they are able to return to public coverage.
+Returning expatriates should consider holding on to their global health insurance coverage until they are able to return to public coverage.